Moses-Bassey/Flutter-Todo-App/README.md

 # Todo

-Todo application
+A simple Todo application for managing your daily task.

-## Put your task together in one place and get them ready for execution